 Every day in the UK, 4.4 million apples get thrown away.

-Shocking statistics like this one (from 2008) make headlines and have played a major role in putting food waste on the agenda.
+Shocking statistics like this one make headlines and have played a major role in putting food waste on the agenda.
 However, the impact of shock tactics decreases over time and it’s easy for people to edit themselves out of the problem by blaming others.

-Wasting food is unlike many other behaviours in that no-one intends to do it.
+Wasting food is unlike many other behaviours in that no-one sets out to do it.
 It’s the unintended consequence of a range of often well intentioned behaviours (for example buying lots of vegetables in order to eat more healthily).
 And by the time the food’s been wasted (for instance because it’s gone off) it’s too late to act.

 We also led the development of an online tool ‘Your Food Waste Assistant’ which asks just two simple questions about the food you are wasting in order to provide specific advice on how to avoid doing it next time.

-Our work to develop ‘Your Food Waste Assistant’ means that for the first time Love Food Hate Waste have a database of over 600 foods and the strategies that can be used for each one to avoid wasting it.
+Our new behaviourally led approach has been central to Love Food Hate Waste’s strategy going forward and now WRAP has become an independent charity there are significant opportunities for them to strengthen their campaigning efforts.
+Our behind the scenes development work for the ‘Food Waste Assistant’ means that for the first time Love Food Hate Waste have a database of over 600 foods and the strategies that can be used for each one to avoid wasting it.